-- Refer to the most current Grade Coding Instructions and Tables for coding instructions. - Always check the site-specific Post Therapy Grade tables (in the document linked above) for additional information. - Leave BLANK when: - No neoadjuvant therapy given - Clinical or pathological case only - There is only one grade available and it cannot be determined if it is clinical, pathological, or post therapy path. - Assign the highest grade from the microscopically sampled specimen of the primary tumor assessed after the completion of neoadjuvant therapy or primary systemic/radiation therapy. - Assign the highest grade when there are multiple tumors with different grades abstracted as one primary. - Code 9 (unknown) when: - Microscopic exam is done after neoadjuvant therapy and grade from the primary site is not documented. - Microscopic exam is done after neoadjuvant therapy and there is no residual cancer. - Grade checked "not applicable" on CAP Protocol (if available) and no other grade information is available.
+- Refer to the most current Grade Coding Instructions for coding. - Always check the site-specific Post Therapy Grade tables (in the document linked above) for additional information. - Leave BLANK when: - No neoadjuvant therapy given - Clinical or pathological case only - Neoadjuvant therapy completed, no microscopic exam done prior to surgery/resection of the primary tumor. - There is only one grade available, and it cannot be determined if it is clinical, pathological, or post therapy path. - Assign the highest grade from the microscopically sampled specimen of the primary tumor assessed after the completion of neoadjuvant therapy or primary systemic/radiation therapy. - Assign the highest grade when there are multiple tumors with different grades abstracted as one primary. - Code 9 (unknown) when: - Microscopic exam is done after neoadjuvant therapy and grade from the primary site is not documented. - Microscopic exam is done after neoadjuvant therapy and there is no residual cancer. - Grade checked "not applicable" on CAP Protocol (if available) and no other grade information is available.